KrisD2004/ReadMe/102/class04/README.md

 ## SEMANTICS

 Semantics means pieces of code.
 Semantic elements that are in HTML are: article, aside, detail, figure, footer, header, main, mark, nav, section, summary, and time
 They all include the <> icons also.

 ## Things i want to know more

 Why are there so many html semantics?
+What is the difference between a UI desginer and a UX?